Roasted Asparagus with Prosciutto and Parmesan

 Why does asparagus make my pee smell?

-According to the Cleveland Clinic, when asparagus is digested, asparagusic acid gets broken down into sulfur containing byproducts.
+According to the Cleveland Clinic, when asparagus is digested, asparagusic acid gets broken down into sulfur which contains byproducts.
 Sulfur, in general, is not very pleasant to smell.
 When you pee, the sulfur byproducts evaporate almost immediately, causing you to smell that unpleasant scent.

 What is prosciutto?